Investment Strategies & Cash Flow Management for Maturing Pension Funds

 From an investment perspective, the revised code incorporates a greater focus on the long-term objective, greater requirements for the scheme's investments, and a greater focus on demonstrating compliance and objective risk-taking.

-Insight’s specialist teams are already applying their expertise in risk management and fixed income solutions to help clients in ways that align with The Pension Regulator’s proposals.
+How can risk management and fixed income solutions help you align with The Pension Regulator's Proposals?

-The conference is by invitation only for pension funds and other institutional investors.
-If you are not already receiving an invitation please contact us.
+The conference is by invitation only for pension funds and other institutional investors and we welcome new attendees from these groups.
+Therefore if you are not already receiving an invitation please contact us.
 A limited number of Complimentary invitations are usually available to genuine pension fund representatives (executives and trustees) and other approved institutional investors.
-However, to ensure we have room for as many funds as possible, we have to limit free places to 2 attendees per approved organisation thereafter a reduced rate fee is payable per delegate.
+However, to ensure we have room for as many funds as possible, we have to limit free places to 3 attendees per approved organisation thereafter a reduced rate fee is payable per delegate.
 Furthermore, SPS always reserves the right of admission (free or paid) and our decision is final.

 SPS Virtual will be hosted on a dedicated webpage so you won’t need to download any specific software.